mpoffald/sharpy/docs/examples.rst

 Depending on your pricing model, you may want to create customers as having already consumed `tracked items
 <http://support.getcheddar.com/kb/pricing-plans/pricing-plan-basics>`_.
-Fortunately, GetCheddar's API allows us to provide tracked item information as part of the create customer call.
+Fortunately, Cheddar's API allows us to provide tracked item information as part of the create customer call.
 While you can always report on tracked items with their own API calls, reporting tracked item usage as part of customer creation saves a potentially slow request/response